VirtualBrainLab/vbl-docs/docs/source/index.rst

 Virtual Brain Lab
 =============================================

-We build intuitive and interactive 3D visualizations for neuroscience data.
+The Virtual Brain Lab builds intuitive and interactive 3D visualizations for neuroscience.

 The VBL is located within the `Steinmetz Lab <http://steinmetzlab.net>`_ at the University of Washington and many of our projects are collaborations with the `International Brain Laboratory <https://www.internationalbrainlab.com>`_.

 Please see the individual projects for installation instructions and documentation!

 .. toctree::
+   :hidden:
    :maxdepth: 2
    :caption: About the VBL